KSP-CKAN/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [CKAN Code of Conduct][1].
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to mykdowling@gmail.com.
+Please report unacceptable behavior to Myk Dowling at politas@gmail.com.

 ## Reporting issues
 ### Reporting a bug